FilipDominec/rp2daq/README.md

 ![Two possible outcomes of the script](docs/hello_world_screens.png)

-* If a window like the one depicted left appears, rp2daq device is ready to be used!
+* If a window like the one depicted left appears, rp2daq is ready to be used!
 You can interactively control the onboard LED with the buttons.
 * If an error message appears (like depicted right) the device does not respond correctly.
-Check it your RP2 blinks twice when USB is re-connected, and make sure you uploaded fresh firmware.
+Check if your RP2 blinks twice when USB is re-connected, and make sure you uploaded fresh firmware.
 On Linux, Python may need [to adjust permissions](https://askubuntu.com/a/522776) to access the USB port.
 * If no window appears, there is some deeper error with your Python installation.